erichall/webgl-30/README.md

 ### 22/30

 ##### What the heck did we do yesterday?
+Textures..

 ##### What did we do today?
 We got to learn about the `generateMipmap` it is used to solve the issue with coloring pixels.
 The `mipmap` solves this by having smaller images, each `1/4` of the previous one.
 So `generateMipmap` creates all those smaller images for you.

 ##### Moving forward?
+Complete texture?!

 ##### Conclusion
+Textures is hard.........??

+### 23/30

+##### What the heck did we do yesterday?
+Textures..

+##### What did we do today?
+Spend the whole evening staring at a black canvas because some how, the texture won't render..

+##### Moving forward?
+Complete texture?!

+##### Conclusion
+How the heck are you supposed to debug a WebGL application if the only thing you have is a black canvas.
+No errors, no nils no nothing....